(CNN)Here's a look at the life of Yasser Arafat, who was president of the Palestinian Authority.

-December 23, 2001 - Barred from attending Christmas Observance in Bethlehem.
+December 23, 2001 - Barred from attending the Christmas Observance in Bethlehem.

 March 29, 2002 - Israeli forces storm Arafat's compound in Ramallah, in retaliation for wave of recent suicide bombings.

 May 1, 2002 - Israeli forces withdraw from Arafat's compound after a month-long siege.
-The withdrawal hinged on six Palestinian prisoners, wanted by Israel, who had been in the compound.
-They were transferred to a Palestinian jail in Jericho and will be under U.S. and British supervision.
+The withdrawal hinges on six Palestinian prisoners, wanted by Israel, who had been in the compound.
+They are transferred to a Palestinian jail in Jericho and will be under U.S. and British supervision.